fingerprintjs/fingerprintjs-pro-chrome-extension-example/README.md

 #### Iframe

-1. We append the iframe to the DOM of a currently open page in the browser with the URL of the **website**.
+1. We append an iframe to the DOM of a currently open page in the browser with the URL of the **website**.
 It can be used in the extension popup as well.
-2. **website** uses the Pro Agent to obtain data, and passes it back to the parent window via `window.parent.postMessage`.
+2. The **website** uses the Pro Agent to obtain data, and passes it back to the parent window via `window.parent.postMessage`.
-3. **chrome-extension** awaits the message.
+3. The **chrome-extension** awaits the message.

 This strategy can be found in `packages/chrome-extension/src/fingerprint/strategies/iframe.strategy.ts`.

 ---
-**Note:** Implementation of both of these strategies is not perfect, ideally they should also handle time-out scenarios and connection issues with the website, but it was decided to leave it out to keep it simple.
+**Note:** Implementation of both of these strategies is not perfect, ideally they should also handle time-out scenarios and connection issues with the website.
+It was decided to leave it out to keep it simple.

 ### Development